White Oak Pastures is located in Bluffton, Georgia. The Harris family has been here for 152 years, and we've got some stories!

 Sam Fordham Cabin

-Upon discharge, he married Carolyn Stanton and moved to Hancock County where he was considered the largest cotton farmer.
-Being the hard worker that he was, he entered the pulpwood business.
+Upon discharge, he married Carolyn Stanton and moved to Hancock County.
+He was considered the largest cotton farmer, and he also entered the pulpwood business.
 Unfortunately, in 1967, he suffered a massive heart attack.
-His health deteriorated, which led to his retirement, until his death in 1972.
-Sam and Carolyn Fordham had four children, the youngest being Yvonne Fordham Harris who married Will Harris in 1977.
+His health deteriorated, which led to his retirement and eventually his death in 1972.
+Sam and Carolyn Fordham had four children.
+The youngest, Yvonne Fordham Harris, married Will Harris in 1977.

 Beulah Bell Cabin